8128-33550336/key-capture/README.md

 # About

-This is off echo...etc.
-This is useful for building CLI apps.
+This turns off ECHO etc. This is useful for building CLI apps.

 # Install